Shazam2morrow/hacktips/Web/server/standalone-openvpn-server-setup.md

-# How To Set Up and Configure Standalone OpenVPN Server
+# How To Configure Standalone OpenVPN Server

+This guide will work you through a set up process of standalone OpenVPN server supporting multiple clients.

 ## Prerequisites